Setting up a Self Hosted VPN using Wireguard and Netmaker

 • A server running Ubuntu 24.04 (our top recommendation for smooth sailing)

-• A public static IP address (your gateway to the world)
+• A public static IP address for the server

 • Modest hardware: 1 GB RAM, 1 CPU, and 2 GB storage will do the trick